NovationScripts/Multimillionaire/README.md

 If 10 players make deposits of $1 each, 9 players will receive $1.09, leaving 10 cents in the budget, and one player will remain in the queue while the other 9 will have passed through.

 If you don't account for the contract's earnings and referral earnings, this scenario holds.
-However, if you include those earnings, it might be necessary to adjust the compensator's value to 8 or 7, or even fewer, if the contract fee and referral earnings amount to 10% (5% + 5%) of each deposit.
+However, if you include those earnings, it might be necessary to adjust the compensator's value to 5.
+Such a payout frequency from the reserve budget can stabilize the system, provided there is a stable or slightly increasing influx of new players.
+If the compensator value is set to 5, every fifth successful payout is made from the reserve budget, thereby saving the current deposit budget.

-If the compensator value is set to 8, every eighth successful payout is made from the reserve budget, thereby saving the current deposit budget.
+To prevent the game from feeling too easy and boring, we can also use the compensator to vary the difficulty level of achieving a successful payout by gradually increasing its value and then decreasing it, or by bringing the queue to a certain level of difficulty and keeping it there.
+After all, this is the path to millions, and with many multiaccounts, a bit of difficulty will actually benefit the token's liquidity.

 And earnings of 5% from one referral would be approximately ~$50,000 if the referred player reaches the finish line.